a2liu/liu-compiler/README.md

 - Try to keep base language to only things that affect runtime semantics, correctness typechecking checking can be done with metaprogramming
 - Something to enable something like this guy: https://github.com/google/zx
+- Global initialization stuffs or smthn, because you should be able to initialize some data once, eagerly, at startup, and not pay a weird nonsense synchronization cost for the rest of the program's runtime.
+  - maybe this can be done using compiler API?

 ## Too Complex, use compiler API
 - Python ABI